Rose Rosette Disease: Dallas Is the Epicenter

 Elongated Red Branches Contain Microscopic Mites

 The Rose Rosette disease is a virus carried on the wind by a winglesss mite, the eriophyid mite.
 Mass plantings are generally all infected.
 There is no treatment.
-The rose will be infected in May though may not be symptomic for a few months thereafter.
+The rose will be infected in May though may not be symptomatic for a few months thereafter.
 The mites can survive a winter in the live canes and even in the roots.
 When you remove the foliage you remove the mites.

 Because the virus is present in roots the rose really has no chance of survival.
 Remove the root ball of infected plants and destroy sprouts of any roots not eliminated if they develop because they will contain the virus as well.